Need help choosing a kit?

 Why?
 Flintknapping starts at the quarry where (in some

-cases) a large rock is broken into large flakes called
+cases) a large rock is broken down into large flakes called

 "spalls" (see knapping "terms"